Learning from a bad travel experience

 Our lessons from this experience were:

-- It is worth researching airlines you have never traveled on before – look at their online reviews.
+- It is worth researching airlines you have never travelled on before – look at their online reviews.
 Airlines such as British Airways, Singapore Airlines and Emirates are consistently excellent.

 - Make the airline feel as guilty to get the most concessions from them.